 Pro Tip: For small cuts of meat like our strips here, sprinkle 1 teaspoon of baking soda for every 12 ounces of meat all over the beef and toss to coat (I used 2 tsps since I was cooking 24 ounces of beef).
 Let sit for at least 15 minutes but no longer than 30, and rinse off with water.

 Cook’s Illustrated recommends mixing the baking soda in ½ cup of water before tossing with the beef, but I found tossing the baking soda in dry was fine.
 Up to you.

 How and why does this trick work you may be wondering?
 According to the Tasting Table, “The baking soda alkalizes the meat’s surface, making it harder for the proteins to bond and thereby keeping the meat tenderer when cooked.”

-Okay so once you’ve tenderized (or not tenderized) your meat, you’re going to add it to the garlic and ginger you’ve sauteed, and then add your sauce, seal up your pot and cook away!
+Cook Beef And Broccoli: Okay so once you’ve tenderized (or not tenderized) your meat, you’re going to add it to the garlic and ginger you’ve sauteed, then add your sauce to the Instant Pot, seal up your pot and cook away!

 Spoon the beef dish over traditional white rice, cauliflower rice or zoodles if you’re watching carbs, or quinoa if you want to get a bit more protein in your dish.

 Garnish with sesame seeds and green onions, and if you like things with a little heat, this dish tastes perfect with some sriracha drizzled on top.

 Can I Meal Prep Homemade Beef and Broccoli?

 Absolutely!
 This homemade beef and broccoli reheats well and makes for a filling lunch or dinner.